 6) Host A DEI-Focused Lunch And Learn

 A “lunch and learn” is a great team-building activity for work because it provides your employees with an opportunity to collectively learn about an engaging topic.
 Hosting DEI-focused lunch and learn events are a non-intimidating way for your employees to learn more about DEI topics in a more relaxed setting.

-What this diversity activity supports: DEI lunch and learns is a fun way to motivate employees to continue their DEI learning journey.
+What this diversity activity supports: This fun diversity and inclusion activity is a fun way to motivate employees to continue their DEI learning journey.

 Tip: Generate excitement around the event by sending out invite information well ahead of the event date.
 Consider recording the lunch and learn session for those who can’t attend.

 ➤ How to do this DEI activity in person: Partner with a local minority-owned restaurant to have food delivered to the office for your lunch and learn session.

 ➤ How to do this DEI activity virtually: Ahead of your remote lunch and learn, send your employees a digital credit card so they can order from a local restaurant or eatery.